-- L 105.
+L 105.
 Same as L 5.
-For graduate students. - L 140.
+For graduate students.

+L 140.
 Same as L 40.
 For graduate students.

+MATHEMATICS

+Note: Students intending to take the Mathematics Option must indicate their choice at the beginning of their sophomore year.

-- Ma 1 abc.
+Ma 1 abc.
 Freshman Mathematics.
 12 units (4-0-8); first, second, third terms.
 Prerequisites: High school algebra and trigonometry.
 An introduction to the calculus; vector algebra; analytic geometry and infinite series.
-Professors in charge: Fuller, Hall. - Ma 2 abc.
+Professors in charge: Bohnenblust, Fuller.

+Ma 2 abc.
 Sophomore Mathematics.
 12 units (4-0-8); first, second, third terms.
-A continuation of the freshman mathematics course including: an extension of the calculus to functions of several variables; introduction to probability; vector analysis; differential equations.
-Professor in charge: Apostol. - Ma 5 abc.
+A continuation of the freshman calculus course to functions of several variables including vector analysis, and differential equations.
+Professor in charge: Apostol.

+Ma 5 ab.
 Introduction to Abstract Algebra.
-9 units (3-0-6); three terms.
-Groups, rings, fields, and vector spaces are presented as axiomatic systems.
-Their subsystems, factor systems and direct products are studied.
-The algebraic techniques of decomposition and extension are presented.
-A large portion of the course is devoted to linear algebra and matrix theory with applications to geometry.
-Included are determinants, characteristic roots, Hermitian matrices and canonical forms.
-Instructors: Block Dean, J. Todd, Ward.

-&lt;sup>aThe fourth-year Humanities electives to be offered in any given term will be scheduled before the close of the preceding term.
+9 units (3-0-6); first and second terms.
+This course is intended for mathematicians and those physicists, chemists, and engineers who are interested in the methods and techniques of abstract algebra.
+The course provides an introduction to the theory of groups, vector spaces, matrix algebra, linear transformations of vector spaces and quadratic forms over the real and complex fields.
+Characteristic roots, characteristic vectors, similarity and congruence of matrices, orthogonal and unitary transformations are discussed.
+Text: A Survey of Modern Algebra, Birkhoff and MacLane.
+Instructors: Dean, Hall, Block.

 Ma 31.
 Introduction to the Constructive Theory of Functions.
-9 units (3-0-6); first term.
+9 units (3-0-6); third term.
 Prerequisites: Ma 1 abc.
 Polynomial approximation.
 The Weierstrass theorem and the Bernstein polynomials.
 Extremal properties of the Chebyshev polynomials.
 Markoff's theorems.
 Classical orthogonal polynomials.
-Applications to interpolation and approximation integration.
-Not offered in 1960-61.
+Applications to interpolation and approximate integration.
+Instructor: Erdélyi.